 The owner is also usually indemnified for the cost of constructing or remedying defects in the works.
 Indemnities and insurance for statutory fines or infringement fees are unlawful and accordingly should be limited "to the extent permitted by law".

-A wide range of contractual warranties are usually given by each side.
+Each side usually gives a wide range of contractual warranties.
 The owner usually warrants that it has made the contractor aware of all pertinent information, while the contractor provides a range of warranties relating to its performance and the quality of the works.
 Owners often also require additional warranties from contractors and subcontractors.

-Some warranties are incorporated into particular contracts (eg, consumer contracts) by statute.
-These include:
+Some warranties are incorporated into particular contracts (eg, consumer contracts) by statute, including the following legislation:

 Parties commonly exclude liability for loss of profits, loss of revenue, loss of goodwill, and indirect or consequential losses.
 However, an exclusion of liability is not included by default in most construction contracts.